How Budgero Zero Knowledge Architecture Works

 🔒 Privacy isn’t a feature here — it’s the foundation.

+👉 Curious?
+Launch Budgero Core or try the full app.
 Your money, your data — and nobody else’s.